-- The Board of Examiners appoints examiners who are qualified to set exams.
+- The Board of Examiners appoints examiners.
 Examiners are members of the academic staff at Maastricht University.
 The Board of Examiners is authorised to allow for exceptions to this rule.
 Examiners must have obtained a University Teaching Qualification (UTQ) certificate or must officially participate in the trajectory towards this qualification. - 2.
-Course coordinators and designated longitudinal track coordinators will be appointed as examiner.
+Course coordinators and designated longitudinal trajectory coordinators will be appointed as examiner.
 The examiner can without losing full responsibility, have other members of the teaching staff perform tasks belonging to an exam component. - 3.
 The Board of Examiners appoints staff members as examiners of the bachelor thesis.
 They should hold a PhD title.
 Newly appointed thesis examiners (i.e. first appointment as a thesis examiner for the current academic year) should hold the certificate of the Role specific training for thesis examiners.
 The Board of Examiners is authorised to allow for exceptions to this rule. - 4.
-As part of quality assurance, all thesis examiners appointed in the current academic year must participate in a feedback session after the grade has been determined, in which the 1st and 2nd examiner (as a dyad) discuss the quality of the thesis assessment and feedback, as noted on the thesis assessment form, amongst each-other.
-These feedback sessions are organized by the thesis coordinator and programme management Biomedical Sciences. - The role of examiner is diverse and will entail either single tasks or a combination of these tasks (taken from the Act and RACI scheme FHML): - designing and implementing the assessment plan of the specific - course/trajectory, and determining the course/trajectory specific assessment methods; - executing (elements of) the assessment organization (planning, coordination, monitoring) construction of assessment/exams;
+As part of quality assurance, the thesis coordinator will execute a feedback opportunity for all thesis examiners appointed in the current academic year.
+This feedback is used by the thesis examiners to improve execution of their tasks. - 5.
+The role of examiner is diverse and will entail either single tasks or a combination of these tasks, in concordance with the Act: - designing and implementing the assessment plan of the specific course/trajectory, and determining the course/trajectory specific assessment methods; executing assessment and exams according to the Plan-Do-Check-Act cycle; - executing (elements of) the assessment organization (planning, coordination, monitoring) construction of assessment/exams; - marking/ grading assessment; - setting the cut-off score (taking article 3.2 of the Rules and Regulations into account);

-- marking/ grading assessment; - setting the cut-off score (taking article 3.2 of the Rules and Regulations into account); - determining measures for quality assurance and improvement of assessments; - forwarding suspicion of plagiarism/ fraud to the Board of Examiners; and - organizing the exam inspection. - 6.
+- determining measures for quality assurance and improvement of assessments; - forwarding suspicion of plagiarism/ fraud to the Board of Examiners; and - executing the comment procedure and exam inspection. - 6.
 When performing the tasks as stipulated in section 5, the examiners and members of the teaching staff must observe the Act, the regulations contained within or arising from the Education and Examination Regulations and the present rules and regulations. - 7.
 Having heard the examiner, the Board of Examiners may suspend or revoke an examiner's appointment if the examiner fails to comply with the rules and regulations of the Board of Examiners, or if the examiner's competence in the examination field has repeatedly proved to be of insufficient quality.